 Pollinator exclusion and floral development—

    Following the methods of Sun et al. (2017), we constructed and deployed wire cages covering one inflorescence each from six Centropogon individuals (Figure A3).
 Wire cages prevent hummingbirds from accessing the flowers while allowing invertebrates to move freely.
-An additional ten inflorescences were marked with cardstock tags tied to the stem and monitored as controls.
+An additional ten inflorescences (one per individual plant) were marked with cardstock tags tied to the stem and monitored as controls.
 Using the control flowers, we defined eight stages of floral development (A-H; Table A2, Figure 4).
 These stages were used to quantify and compare the developmental trajectories of the control and pollinator-excluded flowers.
 Monitoring of a flower stopped when (1) berry development completed (stage H), (2) the flower died prematurely, or (3) the study period ended.
 Daily observations were recorded between August 17 and September 20, 2017.
 Floral development data were analysed in R v.4.0.2 (R Core Team 2017).

    Some flowering stages were not completely observed due to herbivory or weather.
 Similarly, monitoring of some flowers began with the current stage partially completed.
 This type of data is ‘right censored’, i.e. the true durations of these stages are greater than was observed (Allison 2014).
 To account for censoring, we fit parametric survival functions (Allison 2014) to the stage duration data.
 This allowed an estimation of the median duration (mXn) for each stage (Xn), i.e. the number of days elapsed in stage Xn before the daily probability of transitioning to stage Xn+1 surpassed 50%.
 Survival functions and median stage durations were estimated from the Gompertz distribution (Ricklefs & Scheuerlein 2002) using flexsurv v.2.0 (Jackson 2016).